haplo/blog.fidelramos.net/src/content/software/2026-02-16_announcing_reflex_theme.md

 The **main differences with Flex** for now:

+- Installable via PyPI (so `pip install pelican-theme-reflex` works).
 - Style for Table of Contents created by the *toc* markdown extension.
 - Styles for `figure` and `figcaption` HTML elements.
 - Shynet tracking support (see [my article on self-hosted comments]({filename}2025-02-10_self_hosted_comments.md)).
 - In-repo documentation instead of Github wiki.
 - Display language flags for alternative article languages.
 - X social icon.
-- Improvements to developer experience: gulp watch support for instant changes, AGENTS.md for AI development, revamped GitHub Actions workflows.
+- Improvements to developer experience: gulp watch support for instant changes, *pre-commit* hooks, AGENTS.md for AI development, revamped GitHub Actions workflows.
 - Updated Pygments styles and FontAwesome.
+- Accessibility improvements.
+- Updated Isso comments integration, with support for highlighting comments by the author and reply notifications by default.

 I don't have a long roadmap planned for Reflex, I will mostly implement changes that I find useful for this blog.
 I'm open to new integrations and ideas, so collaborators are welcome!